West Island: Pre-contact, colonial and agricultural eras

 In 1672, the seigneurie de l'Île-Perrot was founded, which is now part of the Off-Island region.

 Key early settlements leading up to the major post-war suburban developments include:

-Dorval, founded between 1665–1667 as a Sulpician mission, became a village in 1892, a town in 1903 and a city in 1956.
+Dorval, founded between 1665 and 1667 as a Sulpician mission, became a village in 1892, a town in 1903 and a city in 1956.
 Its development came largely in 1855 when the Grand Trunk Railroad established a station at Dorval, leading the hamlet to develop into a summer retreat for wealthy early-Victorian Era Montreal elites.
 Later, through the start of the century until the Second World War, the village became a town well known for its beaches on Lake Saint-Louis.